ha2ke3oer/Primes-a-60/README.md

             },
         },
     },
-    CustomDialog = {"You can", "put your", "custom death", "message here."}, -- Custom death message })
+    CustomDialog = {"You died to who you call PrimesA-60...", "Try your best to out-run him.", "I really don't have nothing else", "Just try your best to Hide when you can."}, -- Custom death message
+})